 What a Professional Clearance Trimming Service Includes

 A professional clearance trimming assessment begins with a full structural evaluation — not a quote based on photos.
-The arborist inspects the root zone for heaving, girdling, or signs of decay fungus at the base; evaluates the scaffold branch structure for cracks, included bark, or previous improper cuts; and measures actual clearance distances from multiple angles, accounting for wind deflection and seasonal growth projections.
+The arborist inspects the root zone for heaving, girdling, or signs of decay fungus at the base.
+They evaluate the scaffold branch structure for cracks, included bark, or evidence of previous improper cuts.
+Actual clearance distances are measured from multiple angles, accounting for wind deflection and seasonal growth projections.

-This does not prevent clearance trimming — routine clearance maintenance removing less than 25 percent of the crown is not permit-required.
-But it means that severely overgrown Heritage Trees, where achieving adequate clearance requires significant crown reduction, need a permitted work plan rather than a simple trimming appointment.
+Routine clearance maintenance — removing less than 25 percent of the crown — is generally not permit-required.
+But severely overgrown protected trees, where achieving adequate clearance requires significant crown reduction, need a permitted work plan rather than a simple trimming appointment.

 Frequently Asked Questions About Clearance Tree Trimming